 Appreciate the stunning beauty of the national park from a helicopter.
-Cradle Mountain Helicopters has a handful of scenic flights to choose from, including trips that take in mirrored Dove Lake, Fury Gorge – Australia’s deepest gorge – Mount Ossa – Tasmania’s highest mountain, at 1617 metres (5305 feet) – the Walls of Jerusalem National Park and, of course, Cradle Mountain.
+Cradle Mountain Helicopters has a handful of scenic flights to choose from, including trips that take in mirrored Dove Lake, Fury Gorge – Australia’s deepest gorge – Mount Ossa – Tasmania’s highest mountain, at 1617-metres (5305-feet) – the Walls of Jerusalem National Park and, of course, Cradle Mountain.
 The flights all leave from Cradle Mountain Visitor Centre.
-HeliAdventures Tasmania flights leave from Launceston and head toward Mount Roland, above the rivers and gorges of the park, and over the Walls of Jerusalem and the Great Lakes district.
-During the trip there is even an opportunity to land the chopper to go walking.

 Join an adventure tour

 Hiking isn't the only way to appreciate the spectacular landscape of this national park.
 There are plenty of companies that offer alternatives, often with heart pumping adventure thrown in.
-If you want to get your heart racing, abseil 50 metres (164 feet) down into Dove Canyon with Cradle Mountain Canyons.
+If you want to get your heart racing, abseil 50-metres (164-feet) down into Dove Canyon with Cradle Mountain Canyons.
 No previous canyoning or abseiling experience is necessary but you do need to be open to a challenge.
 You can also explore the area on horseback with Cradle Country Adventures.
-Ride along Speeler Plain for 1½ hours while taking in amazing views of Cradle Mountain, Barn Bluff and Mount Roland.
-You can also climb to the top of the plain during a two hour quad bike tour.
-For both tours, the company will pick you up from your Cradle Mountain accommodation.
+Ride along Speeler Plain for 1.5 hours while taking in amazing views of Cradle Mountain, Barn Bluff and Mount Roland.

 Stay at a boutique hotel